Get help if you’re behind with your energy bills

 To be eligible, you must be getting one of the following benefits:

-Contact the Jobcentre and let them know you want to set up Fuel Direct.
+If you get Pension Credit, contact the Pension Service.
+If you get another benefit contact the Jobcentre.
+Tell them you want to set up Fuel Direct.
 They’ll contact your supplier and tell them you want to pay off your debt under the Fuel Direct Scheme - your supplier must agree to it.

 Your supplier will set up the repayments and let you know how much you’ll be paying.